Sulimowski/Sim2Real/README.md

 Together, these components make it possible to reconstruct real scenes inside simulation and manipulate real-world objects through synchronized virtual execution.

 If an object is physically reachable, the system is designed to manipulate it.

+---

+### Source code is not provided because this is my personal project.
+If you need access to it, please feel free to reach out to me. 😊